PrimordialMoros/Bending/README.md

 Open a terminal and run `./gradlew build`.

-## Contributing - Developer Documentation
+## Contributing - Developer API

 See [Contributing](CONTRIBUTING.md).

 Any contributions, large or small, major features, bug fixes, unit/integration tests are welcome and appreciated.

-For information on how to use Bending in your own projects check the [Developer API Wiki](https://github.com/PrimordialMoros/Bending/wiki/Developer-API)
+For information on how to use Bending in your own projects check the [Developer API](https://github.com/PrimordialMoros/Bending/wiki/Developer-API) wiki.

 ### Special thanks to

-[JProfiler](https://www.ej-technologies.com/products/jprofiler/overview.html) for their great Java profiler
+[JProfiler](https://www.ej-technologies.com/products/jprofiler/overview.html) for their great Java profiler.